 Redd Dewatering

 The redd dewatering analyses for the Sacramento, Feather, and American Rivers are based on the maximum reduction in flow from the initial flow, or spawning flow, that occurs over the duration of an egg cohort.
-The duration of a cohort in a redd includes egg incubation and alevin development to emergence from the gravel.
+The duration of a cohort in a redd includes egg incubation and alevin development to fry emergence from the gravel.
 Based on technical assistance from the National Marine Fisheries Service (NMFS), cohort duration was estimated as 3 months for the four Chinook salmon races (fall-run, spring-run, winter-run, and late fall–run) and steelhead.
 The minimum flow of the egg cohort period is referred to herein as the dewatering flow.
 If flows during the 3 months subsequent to spawning are all greater than the spawning flow, no dewatering is assumed to occur.
 The analysis assumes that in Sacramento River, for which the Upper Sacramento River Daily Operations Model (USRDOM) daily time-step flow data are available, a new egg cohort begins each day of the spawning period.
 The spawning period is assumed to end 3 months prior to the end of the full spawning and incubation period.
 No daily time-step flow data were available for the Feather or American Rivers, so CALSIM II data, which have a monthly time-step, were used for redd dewatering analyses in these rivers.
 These analyses assume a new egg cohort begins each month of the spawning period.
 The use of monthly time-step flow estimates likely underestimates redd dewatering rates, but this potential bias is expected to affect all alternative scenarios equally.

 Sacramento River